data61/gnaf/README.md

 - in some cases the number of tokens is different e.g. DE CHAIR -> DECHAIR, TWELVETREES -> TWELVE TREES, however the combination of the shingle filter (1 - 3-grams) and edit distance matching will make these match
 - there are aliases for SAINT X -> ST X (237), ST X -> SAINT X (26), MOUNT X -> MT X (577) and MT X -> MOUNT X (110)

-Currently the suggesters (auto-complete) do not search street and locality aliases (see To Do section), but the searches do.

 ### Code/name Lookup Tables